-Monday Morning Meeting (II): Monitoring Mt.
-Saint Helens 2004 dome growth using authentic data
+Monday Morning Meeting (II): Monitoring Mount St. Helens 2004 dome growth using authentic data

 This jigsaw activity groups students first as volcano monitoring experts of either RSAM seismic data, earthquake locations, or GPS data, and then regroups students into interdisciplinary teams.
-The teams discuss volcano monitoring data collected prior to magmatic activity at Mt.
-Saint Helen's in fall 2004, with the purpose of developing hypotheses about the volcanic activity.
+The teams discuss volcano monitoring data collected prior to magmatic activity at Mount St. Helens in fall 2004, with the purpose of developing hypotheses about the volcanic activity.
 The structure of the activity is similar to the one using Pu'u O'o data, which also mimics weekly staff meetings held at the U.S. Geological Survey's Hawaii and Cascades Volcano Observatory.

 Skills and concepts that students must have mastered

 How the activity is situated in the course

 Upper Division Volcanology course (geology majors): in class during the sixth week of a 15 minute term as the first activity associated with monitoring or use of seismic and GPS data.

 Read and interpret a multidisciplinary set of volcano monitoring data for assessing volcanic activity and